The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 2.2 Geometric Origin of Mass

-from the lattice topology [4].
-The lattice potential V
+mass is a geometric constraint derived strictly from the lattice topology [2].
+The lattice

 geo

-enforces the integer topology of the mesh
+enforces the integer topology of the mesh (K = 12).
+A node cannot exist

-(K = 12).
-A node cannot exist "between" integer sites.
+“between” integer sites.
 This creates a periodic potential well.
+Thus, mass is identified

-Thus, mass is identified as the Resonance Frequency of a defect vibrating within the geometric trap
+strictly as the resonance frequency of a defect vibrating within the geometric trap of the

-of the vacuum.
+vacuum.

-3 The Spinor Sector: Matter as Braids
+3 Review: The Spinor Sector and Matter

 Standard scalar fields describe bosons (force carriers).
-To describe Fermions (Matter), we must
+To describe Fermions (Matter), we

-deformed to zero.
+be continuously deformed to zero.

-3.1 Deriving the Dirac Equation
+3.1 The Dirac Equation on a Lattice

+mation (Spin).
 A standard Laplacian

 2

 loses this information.
-We effectively "take the square root" of the
+We effectively “take the

-Laplacian using the Clifford algebra of the tetrahedral basis vectors.
-We define the "Directed Stitch
+square root” of the Laplacian using the Clifford algebra of the tetrahedral basis vectors.

 D =